 SEO copywriting is one of the most important parts of your SEO strategy.
-We’d like to say it is the most important, but ensuring a web crawler like Googlebot can crawl and index your website is probably the most important.
-But what does your crawler look for while crawling and indexing your website?
-Valuable, well-optimized content that people love to read, link to and share.
+We’d like to say it is the most important, but ensuring a web crawler (like Googlebot) can find and index your website probably is.
+But what does a web crawler look?
+Valuable, well-optimized content that people love to read, link to, and share.

 What is SEO Copywriting?

-SEO copywriting is a form of writing that contains keywords and phrases that a targeted audience uses to search for information online via search engines like Google.
-Copywriters need to be familiar with SEO best practices to ensure they are providing valuable information that their target reader is searching for while writing in a way that Google can easily understand, index, and categorize.
+SEO copywriting is a form of writing that contains keywords and key-phrases that are familiar to your audience.
+Copywriters are required to be familiar with SEO best practices to ensure they are providing valuable information for their audience while writing in a way that Google can easily understand, index, and categorize.

 How do you write for SEO?

-Writing for SEO is easy, write for your users first then write for Google (or Bing).
+Writing for SEO is easy.
+According to Google, you want to write for your users first then write for Google.
 However, every SEO copywriter should be aware or capable of the following:

 - Keywords and able to perform keyword research